Blog Post

 Indeed, boards are no longer content with accepting a CISO's technical terms at face value - terms that often hold little meaning for them and risk isolating cybersecurity from broader business discussions.
 Instead, they seek a deeper, more tangible understanding of how cyber risks directly impact the business's bottom line, such as how an event may affect revenue, reputation, and operational resilience.

-Those CISOs that have been successful in the boardroom have learned through experience that the key to effective communications lies in migrating away from complex operational metrics and towards this broader business language.
+Those CISOs that have been successful in cybersecurity board reporting have learned through experience that the key to effective communications lies in migrating away from complex operational metrics and towards this broader business language.
 By doing so, they've managed to foster more informed discussions, enabling the board to recognize that cybersecurity is not a resource drain but, rather, a critical enabler of long-term market success.

 Translating Cyber Metrics Into Tangible Boardroom Terms With CRQ